-When you tried to use the same Spotify account on more than one device, you will get the message that your account was already being used on another device.
+When you try to use the same Spotify account on more than one device, you will get the message that your account is already being used on another device.
 Spotify won’t allow users to log in to the same account on two different devices.
 You may be wondering: Is there a way for two people to listen to Spotify at the same time?

-The short answer is: Yes, two people can listen to Spotify simultaneously.
-And it can be done in two ways, whether you’re using the Spotify Free account or the Premium account, or listening using the desktop app or the mobile app for iPhone and Android.
+The short answer is yes, two people can listen to Spotify simultaneously.
+And it can be done in two ways, whether you’re using the Spotify Free or the Premium account, or listening using the desktop app or the mobile app for iPhone and Android.
 Here’s what you need to know.

-If you already have a Spotify Premium account and you want your family to also enjoy this benefit, the easiest way to do this is to subscribe to a Spotify Premium for Family plan.
-This is more expensive than a regular Premium plan, it costs $14.99 a month, but allows you and up to five family members to share an account.
+If you want your family members to also enjoy the Premium benefits, the easiest way is to subscribe to a Spotify Premium Family plan.
+It is more expensive than a regular Premium plan, at the price of $19.99 per month, but allows you and up to five family members to share an account.

-To let two people listen to the same Spotify account, you can try Offline Mode, a feature available to all Premium users, not just families.
+To let two people listen to the same Spotify account, you can try Offline Mode, a feature available to all Premium users, including Individual, Duo, Family, and Student.
 The Offline Mode will let you listen to any songs or podcasts you’ve downloaded onto your device.
 In this way, it does not matter how many people want to use your account, since if they all use it in offline mode, the Spotify server will not detect that there is more than one user accessing the platform’s service with the same ID.
-However, there is a limit to the number of devices that download music or a playlist.
+However, there is a limit to the number of devices that can download music or a playlist.
 Only five devices will be able to download and save a list from Spotify.

 Desktop